lehiart/weather-forecast/README.md

 ## Weather Forecast

-to run this app you must run:
+to use this app you must run:

 'npm install' and 'npm run'